Purpose of the project and background

 - Families in receipt of care and support services in Wales

 - Young people who have had contact with family support services

 - Social workers and other social care professionals working in family support services that have been delivered or commissioned by Local Authorities in Wales, or delivered by a third sector organisation.

 Some organisations may be judged by the Working Group to have conflicts of interest, for example those with a commercial interest.
 These may be perceived to potentially cause unacceptable bias to the project.
 As this is likely to affect the ultimate findings of the project, those organisations will not be invited to participate.
 It is possible, however, that interested parties may participate in a purely observational capacity when the Working Group considers it may be helpful.

 The methods the Project will use

-This pilot project tests a rapid version of full JLA PSP process, and adds two additional stages to the process where the top research priorities identified in the first workshop are (a) developed into tractable research questions and then (b) developed into a longer-term work programme that will be taken forward by Health and Care Research Wales.
+This project uses a rapid version of full JLA PSP process to identify a Top 10 list of research priorities.
+This process was tested in 2020/21 and is run “In Association with the James Lind Alliance”.
+Two additional stages to the process where the top research priorities identified in the first workshop are (a) developed into tractable research questions and then (b) developed into a longer-term work programme that will be taken forward by Health and Care Research Wales.

 - Consultation via online survey to gather questions about the delivery of social care and support to older people